Skip to main content

 • You need to overwrite a known existing note by ID (update_note).

-• You only need to change note/collection membership (add_note_to_collection or remove_note_from_collection).
+• You only need to change note/collection membership (add_note_to_collection, remove_note_from_collection, or move_note).

 Example prompts: